ctorres80/ocs-osd-manager/README.md

 ## Introduction
 Those ansible playbooks provides an intereactive menu for storage operations.

+WARNING: Those playbooks are personal tools and don't recommended and supported in production clusters.

 ## What those playbook can do for you?
 The playbooks will offer the following interactive menu: